Toast-stack/CS-230-Operating-Platforms/README.md

 - **Backend Development:** Developed a robust backend to handle game logic, user authentication, and data management.
 - **API Integration:** Integrated APIs for functionalities such as real-time updates and multiplayer interactions.
 - **Testing and Quality Assurance:** Conducted thorough testing to identify and resolve bugs, ensuring the software meets quality standards.

----

-_Note: This README is intended to provide a comprehensive overview of the project and its components.
-For detailed information on specific assignments or modules, please refer to the respective documents within the repository._